hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 ### Common significant genes

-First, let's  visualize how many genes can be found in commmon or are unique to each method by representing the significant genes as a venn diagram.
+First, let's  visualize how many genes can be found in commmon or are unique to each method by representing the significant genes as a Venn diagram.

 ```r
 # Subset to significant genes